-I’ll be honest, until I got pregnant I never really thought about cloth diapers.
+I’ll be honest until I got pregnant the first time I never really thought about anything involving cloth diapering.
 And really unless you are pregnant or a new parent looking to save some cash you likely weren’t one of the few who focus on the issue either.

-But I really didn’t know what to expect with cloth diapers until I got right into the thick of it.
-Belive me you can reaserch a whole lot about what they are and how to use them etc and still not really get it until you actually do it for a week or two.
+But I really didn’t know what to expect with cloth diapering until I got right into the thick of it.
+Belive me you can research a whole lot about what they are and how to use them etc and still not really get how simple it is until you actually do it for a week or two.

-Try a couple in one type or cloth diaper “system”
+Try a couple in one type or cloth diapering “system”

 The first thing to know is that there are different types or systems of cloth diapers.
 Most brands sell one “type” a few have a